Emergency Dental Care

 Emergency Dentist in Oklahoma City, OK

 If you believe you are having a dental emergency, please contact us immediately at 405-722-7071 for a same-day dental appointment.
-If it is outside of our office hours, listed below, or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.
+In the event that you are contacting us outside of our regular office hours, as listed below, or if we are unable to answer your call, kindly leave a message, and we will promptly get back to you as soon as we can.

 Monday – Thursday: 7 a.m. – 7 p.m.

 Friday: 8 a.m. – 3 p.m.

 Payment for dental emergencies follow the same guidelines as our regular dental practices.
 To view a list of accepted insurance providers, forms of payment, and other payment information, please refer to our financial page.Financial and Insurance Information